Even with yellow leaves, your sweet pea plant can be salvaged.

 Initially, you must diagnose the plant and its soil to determine the root cause.

-In most cases, expert held overwatering and compact root to yellowing of leaves.
+In most cases, experts held overwatering and compact root to yellowing of leaves.

-Ensure you’re not overwatering your plant and if needed repot the plant into bigger pot.
+Ensure you’re not overwatering your plant; repot the plant into a bigger pot if needed.

 You can inspect the plant leaves to confirm the cause if it’s due to pests and diseases.